 Global Payments Inc. (GPN) Class Action Alert: Contact Robbins LLP for Information Regarding Recovery of Losses in Global Payments Inc.

-/EIN News/ -- SAN DIEGO, March 01, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Global Payments Inc. (NYSE: GPN) securities between October 31, 2019 and October 18, 2022, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, March 01, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Global Payments Inc. GPN securities between October 31, 2019 and October 18, 2022, for violations of the Securities Exchange Act of 1934.
 Global Payments is a leading payments technology company that delivers innovative software and services to merchants and financial institutions worldwide.
 Active Network, which provides third-party registration and payment processing services to consumers signing up to participate in events, is one of Global Payments' wholly owned subsidiaries.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Global Payments.
 Shareholders who want to act as lead plaintiff for the class must file their papers by April 7, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.